qmtran/openstack-labs/lab-01/README.md

      the centos user to ssh in as root using their private key.

      0. Alter SSH Daemon config to permit root login and restart it to take effect

+          Edit the sshd_config file by removing the comment on PermitRootLogin and set it to yes.

         * `sudo nano /etc/ssh/sshd_config`

           ```
-          # ---- snip ---- uncomment PermitRootLogin and set to yes ---- #
+          # --- snip --- #
           # Authentication:

           #LoginGraceTime 2m